Updated October, 2019

 Section 4.
 Association Meeting Procedure:

-Board of Directors and Officers
+ARTICLE IV: Board of Directors and Officers

 Section 1.
 Board of Directors

 1) The business and affairs of the Association shall be managed by its Officers and Board of Directors (hereinafter referred to as Board of Directors)